Pdf export options in Vue Grid component

 </style>

-You can export the selected records data by passing it to exportProperties.dataSource property in the toolbarClick event.
+To export only the selected records by utilizing the exportProperties.dataSource property in the toolbarClick event.

 <template>